Upgrading from 2.x to 3.x

 Before (2.x):

-$val = 10; // This was allowed
+$val = 10;

 After (3.x):

-LET $val = 10; // LET is now required
+LET $val = 10;

 Error Message:

-Parse error: Parameter declarations without `let` are deprecated.
 Replace with `let $val = ...` to keep the previous behavior.

 Severity: Will break

-What Changed: Using both GROUP and SPLIT in the same query is no longer allowed.
+What changed: Using both GROUP and SPLIT in the same query is no longer allowed.

 Before (2.x):

-SELECT age, emails FROM user SPLIT emails GROUP BY age; // SPLIT had no effect.
+SELECT age, emails FROM user SPLIT emails GROUP BY age;

 After (3.x) - Option 1 (split then group):